-87.2.
-Insist that the Federal government redirect the funding for the National School Chaplaincy Program to public schools to employ qualified welfare and family and community workers and to increase the number of school counsellors.
+103. Oppose the placement of chaplains in NSW public schools as part of the National School Chaplaincy Program, and insist that the Federal Government redirect the funding for this program to public schools for the employment of qualified welfare and family and community workers and to increase the number of school counsellors.

-88. Tighten the NSW government's policy for external providers of instruction and curriculum materials in public schools to exclude any materials that discriminate on the basis of race, sexuality or gender or contains imputed religious or judgemental messages that contradict the mission of public education.
+104. Tighten the NSW government's policy for external providers of instruction and curriculum materials in public schools to exclude any materials that discriminate on the basis of race, sexuality or gender or contain imputed religious or judgemental messages that contradict the mission of public education.

-91. Support the continued teaching of General Religious Education in NSW public schools
+107. Support the continued teaching of General Religious Education in NSW public schools.